 Perks are fairly extensive, including unlimited personal use of work iPhones, the ability to buy five extra days of holiday a year and free access to various London galleries and theatre discounts.
-But the pay is seen as “not amazing”.
-There aren’t too many grumbles about this, as PwC offers pretty good work/life balance — according to the Legal Cheek Trainee and Junior Lawyer Survey 2017-18, the average arrive and leave the office times are, respectively, 8:48am and 6:50pm.
-Hours vary between departments, but a flexible working push gives PwC rookies reasonable levels of control over their time.
+The building features a decent canteen, but there are some complaints over the fact that it isn’t subsidised — “The hot breakfast is a bargain though.”
+The pay is seen as “not amazing”.
+There aren’t too many grumbles about this, as PwC offers pretty good work/life balance — according to our surveys, the working day generally finishes between 6pm and 7pm although hours inevitably vary between departments.
+One insider tells us the work/life balance is “outstanding in almost every team except corporate”.

 On the whole, trainees were impressed with how PwC has adapted to remote working.
 Insiders report that the switch was “seamless” and that “there has been no interruption/detrimental impact on work delivery/productivity from lockdown”.
 This seamless transition was no doubt helped by the “excellent” IT systems and “excellent flexible working policy” PwC already had in place pre-lockdown.